ansemjo/tinyssh-convert-python/format.md

  ... until secretkey blob reaches next encryption blocksize (256)
 ```

+The magic numbers must be identical.
+They would usually indicate a successful decryption.

+The padding at the end is simply a sequence of incrementing `chars` to pad the secretkey
+blob to the (would-be) encryption block size.

 The contents vary depending on the key type:

 ### 3.1. ssh-ed25519